isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Jan.rst

 2019
 ++++

-- January_: Bam Slicing on ISB-CGC
+- January2019_: Bam Slicing on ISB-CGC

 2018
 ++++

-- December_: BigQuery Tips & Tricks
+- December2018_: BigQuery Tips & Tricks

-- November_: Transform VCF (DNA variants) files to BigQuery.
+- November2018_: Transform VCF (DNA variants) files to BigQuery.

-- October_: Jupyter notebooks & Dataproc clusters ... in the cloud.
+- October2018_: Jupyter notebooks & Dataproc clusters ... in the cloud.

-- September_: R scripts in the cloud.
+- September2018_: R scripts in the cloud.

-- August_: Using BigQuery ML in a shiny app.
+- August2018_: Using BigQuery ML in a shiny app.

-- July_: First look: BigQuery ML.
+- July2018_: First look: BigQuery ML.

-- June_: Processing bam files using WDL 'scatter and gather'.
+- June2018_: Processing bam files using WDL 'scatter and gather'.

-- May_: Processing bam files using CWL 'scatter and gather'.
+- May2018_: Processing bam files using CWL 'scatter and gather'.

-- April_: Running CWL workflows in the cloud.
+- April2018_: Running CWL workflows in the cloud.

-- March_: Machine learning classifer in BigQuery?!
+- March2018_: Machine learning classifer in BigQuery?!
 Top Scoring Pairs implementation.

-- February_: BioCircos shiny app, showing pairwise correlations within a pathway.
+- February2018_: BioCircos shiny app, showing pairwise correlations within a pathway.

-- January_: Gene Set Scoring in BigQuery, using the new hg38 mutation tables.
+- January2018_: Gene Set Scoring in BigQuery, using the new hg38 mutation tables.

 2017
 ++++